Thursday, November 20, 2014

 I didn't document Deajaih's age.
 However, she was under the age of 13 years old because she was a student at Fort Pitt elementary school when this cheer was collected.
 Notes:

 My daughter was a teacher at Fort Pitt elementary school.
 She also taught in that school's after school program.
 When the students in her after-school clas finished their homework, my daughter allowed them to play on the computer.
 I asked her if any of her students would visit my cocojams.com cultural website and share a rhyme or example.
 At that time, that site had a form that allowed a person to submit examples without having an email address.
 That is how Deajaih's example of "Really" came to be posted on cocojams.
 This was Deajaih's independent contribution to that site.
 My daughter didn't teach that cheer to her or to any other Fort Pitt student.
 Although my daughter and I conducted a game song group for 1 1/2 hour a week at Fort Pitt school (between 2004-2006), the "Really" cheer wasn't part of that group's repertoire.
-Nor was that example shared by any student during our volunteer "show and tell" segments when students could share a rhyme or cheer that they knew with the group.
+Nor was that example presented by any student during our volunteer "show and tell" segments when students could share a rhyme or cheer that they knew with the group.

 I believe that it's significant that Deajaih lives in the same East Liberty/Garfield neighborhood near where Kingsley is located -although its location has changed. ["Garfield" is a predominately African American neighborhood of Pittsburgh that is adjacent to one part of a rather large section of Pittsburgh that is known as "East Liberty".
 [My children were raised in that East Liberty community that is very near Garfield, and I still live there.]
 Some parts of East Liberty are currently undergoing gentrification.
 But most of East Liberty, in the late 1970s when I moved there and 1991-1992 and 2006 when these examples were collected, remains predominately African American.